 The Dominance and Monopolies Review: Russia

 Federal Law No. 135-FZ on Protection of Competition dated 26 July 2006 (the Competition Law) is the main statute applicable to the behaviour of dominant undertakings.
 Article 5 of the Competition Law contains the definition of dominance, while Article 10 prohibits its abuse.
 Special rules can be found in Federal Law No. 147-FZ on Natural Monopolies dated 17 August 1995, and in industry-specific legislation, such as Federal Law No. 35-FZ on Electric Power Industry dated 26 March 2003 and Federal Law No. 126-FZ on Communication dated 7 July 2003.
 Decrees of the government are adopted in furtherance of the statutory provisions; these mainly govern non-discriminatory access to certain markets, goods, services or infrastructure.
 The Russian competition authority, the Federal Antimonopoly Service (FAS), is in charge of the investigation and enforcement of dominance rules.
 In addition, the FAS has issued several regulations and guidelines relating to, for instance, market definition, determination of monopolistically high and low prices, assessment of business practices of dominant market players, application of Article 10 of the Competition Law and collective dominance.
 In 2021, the High Court of the Russian Federation adopted Resolution No. 2 dated 4 March 2021 on Certain Issues Arising in Courts Applying Antitrust Law, which contains important guidance on the application of Russian competition law, including in the area of dominance.

 Year in review

 Traditionally, the authority pays particular attention to certain industries of 'social importance': electrical energy and infrastructure (and, more generally, natural monopolies); life sciences; oil and gas; telecommunications; and transportation.
-Having looked into the activities of Google, Microsoft and Apple, the FAS continues to scrutinise the practices of IT and digital companies.
+Having looked into the activities of Google, Yandex, Microsoft and Apple, the FAS continues to scrutinise the practices of IT and digital companies.
 The correlation between intellectual property (IP) and abuse of dominance remains a topical issue in Russia.

 Market definition and market power